 To some people, Microsoft is helping software makers finally deliver on the promise of a digital assistant that can do pretty much anything.
 "It's starting to do what we thought those voice assistants would do in the first place," said Bob O'Donnell, president of Technalysis Research.
 We'll still use websites and apps of course, but these bots will offer another way to help us get things done.

-Doug Benson, a product manager at file-sharing service Syncplicity, said Microsoft's emphasis on making its technology available for both Windows and competing devices made it more appealing.
+Doug Benson, a product manager at file-sharing service Syncplicity by Axway, said Microsoft's emphasis on making its technology available for both Windows and competing devices made it more appealing.

 But there are still some details other developers need to figure out.
 Chris Bohling, a lead developer at the medical laboratory company Quest Diagnostics, said he's concerned about whether a bot could handle the vast amounts of data his company manages.
 There are privacy concerns as well.
 Security "is always at the forefront of what we do," he said.